Unlocking Infinite Potential in People to

 Initiatives to Maintain and Improve Women’s Health

-With the aim of improving the cancer screening rate among female employees, we provide a special menu (pink ribbon lunch), provide information in panels, handouts and digital signage, and educate women on breast cancer and uterine cancer screening.
+With the aim of improving the cancer screening rate among female employees, we provided a special menu (pink ribbon lunch) in company cafeterias and information in panels, handouts and digital signage as “Women’s Health Week” events in March 2025 to educate women on breast cancer and uterine cancer screening.
 We also distribute leaflets to raise the cancer screening rate among women in their 20s, who have particularly low screening rate, and encourage them to get health checkups.

 We also try to support women who are returning to work after childcare leave by providing information on consultation services and self-care information to help them balance childcare and work from a health perspective.